timetoady/mangaGraphQL/README.md

 Gets all current manga on the server.
 Client uses this to populate the page, and update upon addition/deletion.

-#### Ongoing
+#### Ongoing/Finished/Favorite

-Returns a list of mange that are still ongoing.
-Plans to for how to implement this are still fermenting.
+Returns a list of manga that filters based on selection chosen.
+Uses 3 different queries: ongoing, finished, and favorite, called dynamically through one function.

 #### mangaById